All you ambitious storytellers out there… We started Lights Film School for you.

 to be a starving artist to invest so much in education.
 It’s just a ton of time and money.
 You’ve got a full-time job, a family to take care of, your existing university studies, whatever.
 Y’know, the whole adulting thing to do!

 But you’re hungry, right?
 And we mean for the good stuff – for the meat of a full-on Filmmaking Program!
-Because you feel like you’re getting nowhere fast, yet you’re absolutely full of magic and ideas.
+Because you feel like you’re getting nowhere fast, yet you’re absolutely full of ideas.
 You have a passion and a restlessness to make movies, and you can’t deny it any longer.

 Film school online, for people with something to say.